kosti1992/nestml/README.md

 an exact solution if possible or use an appropriate numeric solver otherwise.

 This is a non-official branch of the original NESTML repository dealing with the development of model-transformations from NESTML to other languages of the neuroscientific domain.
-For more information regarding the orignal work, please refer to the initial rep: https://github.com/nest/nestml
+For more information regarding the orignal work, please refer to the initial rep: https://github.com/nest/nestml .

+The generated Nestml2LEMS framework can be executed by the following command after successfully build:

+java -jar nestml.jar Source_Path -lems -simSteps X -units_external -config Artifact_Path

+where options:
+Source_Path : Indicates the source dir which contains all models which will be transformed.

+lems : Indicates that a LEMS counterpiece shall be generated (and not Nestml).

+simSteps X: (Optional) Indicates the length of a single simulation step in the target simulator.
+This option is required in order to be able
+								to determine compute the solution of "steps(..)" function.

+units_external: (Optional) Indicates that physical units and the corresponding dimension should be generated to a separate file.
+This can be
+									convenient if several models are generated, since only one set of units and dimensions is required.

+config: (Optional) Indicates the path to an external artifact which contains additional elements which shall be added to the target model, e.g. handwritten code.

+Currently supported functions are: integrate(VAR) : the integration of a variable VAR. emit_spike(): instructs the component to emit an event/spike. step(VAR): calculats the amount of steps that can be done during a VAR amount of time.